gohugoio/hugo/content/en/methods/page/Store.md

 aliases: [/functions/store]
 ---

 The `Store` method on a `Page` object creates a persistent [scratch pad] to store and manipulate data.
-In contrast with the [`Scratch`] method, the scratch pad created by the `Store` method is not reset on server rebuilds.

 To create a locally scoped scratch pad that is not attached to a `Page` object, use the [`newScratch`] function.

 [`Scratch`]: /methods/page/scratch/
 [`newScratch`]: /functions/collections/newscratch/